 3. Write Questions

 If you really want to get the most out of General Conference, write questions down- don't just say them in your head; write them down.
 As you read the last General Conference maybe some of your questions will be answered already.
-If not, they will be in this one if you are prepared to listen.
+If not, they will be during this General Conference if you are prepared to listen.
 Put them at the top of your General Conference notebook so you can write the answers as you receive them.

 4. Restock and Plan

-I'm a huge fan of stocking up if its on sale and I have a coupon...as long as we will eat it.
+I'm a huge fan of stocking up if it's on sale and I have a coupon...as long as we will eat it.
 Check the sales and coupons between now and General Conference and slowly restock.
-I always grab my coupons from Coupons.com (affiliate).
+I get a lot of my coupons from Coupons.com.
 During your inventory did you come across things that you really will never use?
 See if you can trade it with your friends for things that you will.
-If you don't have a year supply of food per person, make a reasonable goal to get there.
+If you don't have a year's supply of food per person, make a reasonable goal to get there.
 Start with just a week or day at a time but make a plan and get there.
 Good & Ready is another great site to help you plan for an emergency.

 5. 72 Hour Kits